LatestExplore the world

 Kecak – a trance-inducing Indo-Balinese ritual dance

 Kecak, a trance-inducing Indo-Balinese ritual dance, is one such practice that highlights Bali’s deep Indian links.
 With its peculiar sounds, Kecak puts you in a hypnotic state, and every time you recall the experience, a pleasant reminiscence of recurrent beats will fill your mind.
-Although when you first arrive at the Batubulan dance stadium you are likely to expect yet another musical exposition of the famous Hindu epic Ramayana.
+However, when you first arrive at the Batubulan dance stadium you are likely to expect yet another musical exposition of the famous Hindu epic Ramayana.
 One has no idea that this fairly simple dance form can transform into mesmerism of its own in just a few minutes.

 The event is generally scheduled to start at 6.30 p.m. at sunset, and all one needs is a $7 (IDR 100,000) ticket to get a seat in the open-air theatre.
 It’s best to arrive early to obtain the front-row seats!
 There are only a few steps between the main counter and the theatrical grandstand.